NetworkAndSoftware/MinimalReactTemplate/README.md

 >yarn devserver

 This will start a local web server on port 8080.
 You can then open <http://localhost:8080/webpack-dev-server/> in your browser and whenever you make changes to any files webpack will rebuild the application and reload the web browser and display any error messages there.

+##Redux

+There is a branch called Redux which contains a basic redux setup.